Chinese dragon: In mythology

-Ruler of weather and water
+Rule over weather and water

 Chinese dragons are strongly associated with water and weather in popular religion.
 They are believed to be the rulers of moving bodies of water, such as waterfalls, rivers, or seas.
-The Dragon God is the dispenser of rain as well as the zoomorphic representation of the yang masculine power of generation.
+The Dragon god is the dispenser of rain as well as the zoomorphic representation of yang, the masculine power of generation.
 In this capacity as the rulers of water and weather, the dragon is more anthropomorphic in form, often depicted as a humanoid, dressed in a king's costume, but with a dragon head wearing a king's headdress.